Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The typical weather conditions in a place over a period of time.
 **Sentence:** The changing climate is affecting crop yields across many regions.
 **Conversation:**
-A – How has the weather been this year?
+A – How has the weather been this year
 B – The climate has been unpredictable, and crops are suffering.

 ---